-- For 19/20 the scale fee may be impacted by a range of factors (see page 6), which we will update the committee on, as the audit progresses. - the variation to 18/19 scale fee is still to be approved by PSAA
+- For 19/20 the scale fee may be impacted by a range of factors (see page 7), which we will update the committee on, as the audit progresses. - We are in discussions with management and PSAA regarding changes to the scale fee due to significant changes in audit procedures and regulation since the award of the PSAA contract.
+We are yet to agree an update, and discussions continue. - The planned fee does not include changes due to the updated risk assessment as a result of Covid-19.
+Again, we have raised this with management and discussions will continue. - the variation to 18/19 scale fee is still to be approved by PSAA